Is the CEO of Habitat for Humanity Jimmy Carter?

-Since our founding in 1984, we have helped 37 families move into new, affordable homes, which they had the unique and important pleasure of helping to build.
+Since our founding in 1984, we have helped 48 families move into new, affordable homes, which they had the unique and important pleasure of helping to build.
 That is a pace of slightly more than one home per year.
-Over the next three years we hope to complete 22 homes that are currently in our pipeline, as well as 8-10 cottages for households displaced by the Sonoma County wildfires of October 2017.
+In 2019, we completed 15 homes, including 9 cottages for for households displaced by the Sonoma County wildfires of October 2017.

 How do Habitat homeowners qualify for assistance from Habitat for Humanity?

 Homeowners are carefully screened when they apply for assistance.
 A Habitat homeowner’s income must be within 50%-80% of the median household income in Sonoma County to qualify for a purchase.
 Homeowners are expected to meet employment, income and labor requirements for participation in the program.

 How does Habitat for Humanity match homes to the families who will become homeowners?

 To the degree possible, the size and scale of homes are matched to the family who will become its owners.
 That means enough bedrooms so all children can have a place for productive work and rest, a large enough kitchen for everyone to enjoy family meals, but at a price point they can afford.

 How does Habitat for Humanity homes help restore neighborhoods and increase home prices?

 Our goal is not only to help individual families but to upgrade entire neighborhoods with new homes occupied by proud and responsible owners.
 Our preference to build on blighted properties and empty lots helps ensure that every Habitat for Humanity home will enhance the collective life of the community.
 In addition, we employ the latest green building practices that help maintain value and contribute to a sustainable future.